BU-ISCIII/BU-ISCIII/docs/FAQs.md

   ```
 4. Click on **+ Enviar mensaje**.
 5. Keep an eye on your inbox, since you'll receive a reply on your request via email.

+>[!NOTE]
+>Please take into account that the previous approach is for when a run is older than 1 year.
+If the run that you cannot find is quite recent and you still cannot find it in `/srv/fastq_repo`, you should check iSkyLIMS to see if it was loaded correctly.
+If this is the case, please check **`NGS_Data`**, since the raw reads might be there.
+>
+>You must have NGS_Data mounted in your local PC.
+To mount it, run the following command (**you might have to ask for all pertinent permissions before mountint this folder, by submitting a request in sau.isciii.es**):
+>```
+>sudo mount -v -t cifs -o username=<user>,domain=ISCIII //galera.isciii.es/NGS_Data /data/NGS_Data
+>```

 ## What if the HPC is not working or it is working very slowly?